devvy-boi/floaty-boi/README.md

 ### Contributing

 While we wait to get things sorted with the relevant webstores, this project will not be accepting contributions or feature requests.
+This will hopefully change in the near future!